Decoding Quantum Field Theory with Machine Learning: Total Variation and Hellinger Distances for Binary Boundary Classification

-Recall that due to the Gaussian nature of our setup all of our measurement results were drawn from normal distributions.
-Moreover as we discussed in the main text, all of these measurements are independent, and many are identically distributed.
-Thus we needed only record the sample means and variances of each quadrature at each time point.
-For clarity we will restrict our discussion to the our $N_\textsc{tom}$ measurements of $\hat{q}$ at $t=\Delta t$.
-From these measurements we need only record
+Due to the Gaussian nature of our setup all of our measurement results were drawn from normal distributions.
+Moreover, in the main text, we discussed how our data can be compressed by just considering the sample means and sample variances of each quadrature at each time point.
+For clarity we will restrict the following discussion to the results, $q_k$, of our $N_\textsc{tom}$ measurements of $\hat{q}$ at some \mbox{$t=T_\textsc{min}+m\Delta t$}, where \mbox{$m\in\{0,\dots,N_\textsc{times}-1\}$}.
+The sample mean and variance of these measurement outcomes are distributed as

-where $\chi^2(k)$ is the chi-squared distribution with $k$ degrees of freedom \cite{cochran_1934} and $\langle \hat{q}\rangle$ and $\sigma_{qq}=\langle \hat{q}^2\rangle-\langle \hat{q}\rangle^2$ are the probe's first and second moments in $\hat{q}$ at $t=\Delta t$.
-Due to the Gaussian nature of our setup, these moments can be efficiently computed from a fixed initial condition.
-This allows us to efficiently compute the distribution of our compressed data at least in the boundary condition classification case.
-In the temperature classification problem, however, these moments depend on the initial temperature which is itself treated as a random variable.
-Thus in this case the final distribution of our compressed data is a compound probability distribution which is much more difficult to analyze.
+where $\chi^2(k)$ is the chi-squared distribution with $k$ degrees of freedom \cite{cochran_1934} and $\mu_q=\langle \hat{q}\rangle$ and $\sigma_{qq}=\langle \hat{q}^2\rangle-\langle \hat{q}\rangle^2$ are the probe's first moment and variance in $\hat{q}$ at time $t$.
+Due to the Gaussian nature of our setup, these moments can be efficiently computed \cite{Schumaker,AdessoThesis}.
+Moreover, for independent identically distributed normal data, $q_k$, the sample mean and variance are sufficient statistics~\cite{Fisher1922} such that this compression is lossless.